 Q. Is Bhutan worth visiting?

-Bhutan’s beautiful dzongs and ancient fortresses make it worth traveling to the country.
+A. There are a lot of places to visit in Bhutan like beautiful dzongs and ancient fortresses which make it worth traveling to the country.

 Q. What is the best time to visit Bhutan?